-(c) Represents accrued interest and the related note receivable, respectively, due from LGE Coral Holdco, primarily related to certain fees and taxes we paid on our parent company's behalf.
+(d) Represents accrued interest as of June 30, 2017 and related note receivable due from LGE Coral Holdco, primarily related to certain fees and taxes we paid on our parent company's behalf in 2016.
+This note receivable bears interest at 6.41% per annum, matures in May 2025 and is denominated in British pounds sterling.